-If you've heard of or read about mindfulness — a form of meditation — you might be curious about how to practice it.
+If you've heard of or read about mindfulness meditation — also known as mindfulness — you might be curious about how to practice it.
 Find out how to do mindfulness exercises and how they might benefit you.

 What is mindfulness?